tuanggolt/t3ext-dam_falmigration/Documentation/CommandReference/Index.rst

 **Migrates all DAM records to FAL.**

-A database field "_migrateddamuid" connects each FAL record to the original DAM record.
+A database field "_migratedfaluid" connects each original DAM record to the matching FAL record.